 The kitchen benches (that open and have room for storage beneath them) were in the kitchen when we bought our house.
 I think it was a genius use of what would have been a really awkward spot for a table otherwise.
 We spend a lot of time sitting on them throughout the day.
 They are the perfect spot for meals, because you can look out to the back garden while you’re there.
 We have an abundance of birds that live in the yard, and it is the perfect perch to watch them as you eat/read/daydream.
 The kitchen is really small, and on the opposite end of the house from the living room and where we have a more formal dining area.
 So this is the only real hang-out area at that end of the house.
 Even though it is a tiny space, people always end up congregating there because it is so comfortable.
 The window there is South facing, so there is a lot of light that comes through it.
 I particularly love the light in the winter that comes through it.
 It can be harsh at times, but if it is cold, I like to lay there like a lizard and soak up all the rays that come in.

-I am a collector of things, this is for sure.
 I’ve got the hoarder gene in me and I am constantly testing that boundary.
 I feel like the only way I can cram all of my precious things into our space and try to have it not feel too cluttered is by clustering them into little vignettes so that there is still some open space on the surfaces in the room.
 Some of my favorite vignettes are those made with my vases, bottles, and decorative pots in the living room.
 I love seeing the different shapes and textures of them all clustered together.
 We have a lot of little treasures we have gathered from nature, rocks, wasps nests, sticks, etc. in little piles all over our window sills and tables.
 They are not particularly arranged, they’re more precarious pile, but I love them too.

 Pommel horse bench